-To become an accounting technician you will need excellent commercial sense, an interest in business and finance and confidence when handling numerical data
+To become an accounting technician you'll need excellent commercial sense, an interest in business and finance and confidence when handling numerical data

-As an accounting technician, you would prepare the financial information which professional accountants or business managers use when making decisions.
+As an accounting technician, you'll prepare the financial information which professional accountants or business managers use when making decisions.
 You could be part of a large team or you could be the only financially-trained member of staff in a small enterprise.
-Accounting technicians can be employed in industry, commerce, or the public sector.
+Accounting technicians can be employed in industry, commerce or the public sector.
 Most people in this job start their careers in a finance support role.

-Depending on the route taken, qualification and subsequent work experience, you may cover a range of roles including gathering, checking and analysing financial information.
+Depending on the route you take, your qualifications and subsequent work experience, you may cover a range of roles including gathering, checking and analysing financial information.

 - using computerised accounting systems.

 With experience, you might take on supervisor responsibilities and more complex tasks, such as:

 - helping qualified accountants with accounts inspections (audits).

 Different financial departments require different specialist knowledge.
 You'll develop specific skills depending on which area of finance you're working in.

 Self-employed accounting technicians provide a range of accountancy services to businesses.
 These tend to be in a specialist area of accounting and may include: